-Live Arts stands in solidarity with those who denounce and decry the current and historic use of suppression, violence, and systemic racism to silence the voices of Black and Brown people.
-We recognize the pain and anger expressed by Black and Brown people in our local communities and across the nation at the senseless killings of George Floyd, Breonna Taylor, Tony McDade, Ahmaud Arbery, and hundreds of others.
+Live Arts stands in solidarity with those who denounce the use of suppression, violence, and systemic racism to silence the voices of Black and Brown people in our community and our nation.

 As a predominantly white theater, we acknowledge that we have benefited from systems that have reinforced institutional inequities to the detriment of many Black, Indigenous, and People of Color.

 We are committed to dismantling the systems, policies, and practices that have perpetuated patterns of injustice.
 We understand that this requires a collective, sustained effort at every level of Live Arts.
 We are up to the task.

 In fall 2020, Live Arts formed a 13-member DEI Strategy Team to inform, challenge, and advise us on how to become a more welcoming, inclusive theater.
 The hard work of the following individuals is at the core of our ongoing DEI programs and initiatives:

 Recommitted to centering under-represented works by women and people of color, an initiative that began in 2018.